ansible-ThoTeam/nexus3-oss/README.md

 You can also use this role to configure a Nexus instance that is running inside a Docker container on the target host.
 Only commands that operate on the Nexus API are executed then.
 By default, this behaviour is disabled.
 To configure a Dockerized Nexus, set `nexus_dockerized: True` and `nexus_docker_container_name: <container_name>`.
 The role will then automatically retrieve the container's IP address and use it to set `nexus_api_hostname`.
+All steps that are tailored to address a "real" Nexus instance on the host are skipped.

 ### Download dir for nexus package
 ```yaml